 The Writing Challenge generator will provide thousands of writing prompts to get your creative juices flowing.
 Just have a notebook or laptop handy, press the ‘Start’ button, and let Writing Challenge inspire you.

-The app will give you a choice to accept or pass on the challenge.
-If you hit the “another” button, you’ll be given another challenge immediately.
+The app will allow you to accept or pass on the challenge.
+You'll be given another challenge immediately if you hit the “another” button.

-This is also a great option for groups wanting to play the “game” together.
-Each person will start writing until time is up… then rest down the pencils and compare stories.
+This is also an excellent option for groups wanting to play the “game” together.
+Each person will start writing until the time is up… then rest down the pencils and compare stories.

-In the app’s settings, you are also able to configure the number of steps you want in order to tell your story.
-You can use these steps as turning points or as simple triggers to move the story along.
+In the app’s settings, you can also configure the number of steps you want to tell your story.
+You can use these steps as turning points or simple triggers to move the story along.
 Once you’ve completed all the steps, the app will suggest an ending for your story.

-The Writing Challenge app is available on iOS, Android and Kindle devices.
-A download is also available for MAC.
-The app is great for inspiration on the go with your portable devices.
+The Writing Challenge app is available on iOS, Android, and Kindle devices.
+It can also be downloaded for MAC.
+The app is great for inspiration on the go with portable devices.

 The desktop version costs $3.99.

-While this really is a cool app, it made my list primarily for its Kids version.
-Writing Challenge for Kids is an awesome app that my kids can use on their Kindles… which means less time playing Roblox and more time doing something that can actually impact their education, without being obvious about it.
+While this is a cool app, it made my list primarily for its Kids version.
+Writing Challenge for Kids is an excellent app that my kids can use on their Kindles… which means less time playing Roblox and more time doing something that can impact their education without being obvious about it.

-The cost for the kids version is the same as above for Android and Kindle users; however, the cost is $3.99 for both the App Store and Mac versions.
-Still a good deal, in my opinion.
+The cost for the kids' version is the same as above for Android and Kindle users; however, it is $3.99 for both the App Store and Mac versions.
+Still, it's a good deal.

 Final Thoughts on Writing Apps and Software

-They all have their own perks and there is no one app that will satisfy all audiences.
-My advice is to begin by determining the type of writer you are, what you’re looking to accomplish with a writing app, and how much you’re willing to spend to reach your goals.
+They all have their own perks, and no one app will satisfy all audiences.
+My advice is to begin by determining the type of writer you are, what you want to accomplish with a writing app, and how much you’re willing to spend to reach your goals.

 Once you’ve done that, narrow down the list and test as many out as possible for at least a week or more.